simplecov-ruby/simplecov/README.md

 ## Profiles

-By default, Simplecov's only config assumption is that you only want coverage reports for files inside your project root.
-To save you from repetitive configuration, you can use predefined blocks of configuration, called 'profiles', or define your own.
+By default, SimpleCov's only config assumption is that you only want coverage reports for files inside your project root.
+To save yourself from repetitive configuration, you can use predefined blocks of configuration, called 'profiles', or define your own.

 You can then pass the name of the profile to be used as the first argument to SimpleCov.start.
 For example, simplecov